Video Doctor Visits: Everything You Need to Know

 Why Video Visits Can Be More Helpful Than In-Person Visits

 Your Doctor Can Get To Know Your Home Environment

 Our home, family and social environments play a big role in our health and care plan goals.
 Also, if you go to a relationship-based doctor like Iora Primary Care, our doctors and health coaches want to learn about your daily life and your life goals.
-Video doctor visits give your doctor and care team a great opportunity to get to know your life at home.
+Video visits give your doctor and health care team a great opportunity to get to know your life at home.